 Planning Your Visit

-Visitors can view the natural history displays, participate in fun activities, and tour the ethnobotanical garden.
-During July and August, the centre is open Tuesday – Saturday from 10am – 3pm.
+Visitors can view the natural history displays and participate in fun activities with current covid protocols in place.
+The Centre will re-open in July 2022.
 You can remain updated on latest news including our summer events programming here, featuring the speaker series and nature field trips.
-From September to June, we are open Thursdays from 12:30pm – 3:30pm, excluding most holidays.

 We are located on Hornby Island, a small northern gulf island situated in the Salish Sea.
 The island is geographically distinctive with high biodiversity of land and marine life.
 It is also home to fossil remnants and some of BC’s most endangered species, such as the Taylor’s checkerspot butterfly.
 You can find visitor information here.